Steve's California Backyard

 Steve Hunt: Yes, we created this company 10 years ago.
 I was one of the founding members and the President and COO.
-The company was assemble from a group of technologist who all had a background in data networking and software with a focus around complex pattern recognition and computer learning.
+The company was assembled from a group of technologists who all had a background in data networking and software with a focus around complex pattern recognition and computer learning.

-My background in product development and operational management complimented the teams technical skills.
-Leveraging backers from previous companies we were able to build some very advanced products that proved much better at detecting cyber threats.
-This was my 4th startup and I remain on the advisory board even though I have formally retired from the company.
+My background in product development and operational management complimented the teams' technical skills.
+Leveraging backers from previous companies, we were able to build some very advanced products that proved much better at detecting cyber threats.
+This was my 4th startup and I remained on the advisory board even though I have formally retired from the company.

 Gayle Herbert Robinson: What were your biggest accomplishments?

 Steve Hunt: Professionally it would be my first start-up, Copper Mountain Networks, which I joined as the VP of Engineering and employee 13 in 1996.
 At that point, we had some initial designs in the works and a little money in the bank.
 We grew that company to over 300 employees and took the company public in 1999.
 When I finally left in 2002, I was the GM of one of the divisions.

 My biggest disappointment is not having had the opportunity to pursue a PHD.
 I have the utmost respect for those who have achieved that education goal, and use it in their professional career.